Director: André Parent, Ph.D.

 The consent form

-To ensure that the brain donation is legal, the donor or his representative must sign two consent forms (download word document) specific for brain donation.
+To ensure that the brain donation is legal, the donor or his representative must sign two consent forms (PDF) specific for brain donation.
 On form is kept by the potential donor, and the second is sent to us by mail.
 The donor, or his legal representative is free to revoke the donation at any time, without having to provide justifications or incur any prejudice.

 Banque de cerveaux